aws-samples/amazon-cognito-vue-workshop/docs/UserPoolSetup.md

 ## App clients

 On the next screen we will setup the app client.
-By configuring the “app client” we setting up the ability for an application to connect to our user pool.
+By configuring the “app client” you are setting up the ability for an application to connect to your user pool.
 In this workshop we will be connecting to the user pool via the JavaScript SDK.
 On the screen you see below click the “Add an app client” link.

 ![npm run](../docs/images/cognito-steps/app-client-home.png)